Chances are that if you’ve headed to Disney World recently, you’ve done so with a MagicBand on your wrist and your phone in your hand.

 There’s also a link to Genie and Genie+ here, so you can see suggestions from the free Genie program or view your upcoming Genie+ Lightning Lanes.

 This button will take you to your Tip Board as well, which lists the attractions in each park and their next available Lightning Lane times.

 Next up is the search screen where you can search for anything and everything.
 See the status of attractions, information, hours, accessibility info, find things on the map, and get directions with this feature.

 You can even search a topic like “Frozen” and find all of the Frozen-inspired experiences!

 And last but certainly not least is the menu screen.
 This is a catch-all page for managing your account and plans.
 It’s just one more stop where you can manage your park tickets and passes as well as view your plans, photos, resort hotel information, mobile food orders, and more.

-On top of that, you can view and manage your Virtual Queue for Rise of the Resistance and learn more about Star Wars: Galaxy’s Edge.
+On top of that, you can view and manage your Virtual Queues and access some PhotoPass lenses, which are themed photo filters!

 See, there’s a lot you can do with My Disney Experience!
 And the app is always growing.
-We recently found out that with the discontinuation of MagicBands, Disney mobile services will be getting a big update.
 We’ll be keeping a close eye on the future of MDE to make sure you know your way around every new feature.

 Have any questions about My Disney Experience?
 Ask them in the comments!